Personal loans can be confusing. At Shawbrook, we’re committed to being fair and transparent with everyone that applies for a personal loan.

 Variable rate: a type of interest rate that can change over the course of the repayment term.

-Wedding loan: wedding loans are simply personal loans used for funding a wedding.
-This could assist you in covering some or all the costs of your wedding.
-This could include the ceremony, reception or other costs like the wedding dress or honeymoon.
+Wedding loan: personal loans used for funding some or all the costs of a wedding.
+They may be used to cover the ceremony, reception or other costs like the wedding dress or honeymoon.
+To find out more, visit our dedicated page for wedding loans.

 We’re committed to being fair and transparent with everyone that applies for a personal loan.
 When you apply for an instant quote, it won’t impact on your credit score and we’ll give you a clear picture of your guaranteed and personalised rate from the start.